Follow this Japan Travel Guide that shows you the best way of Getting to Tokyo from Narita Airport!

 Remember to keep your ticket!
 The ticket man will be coming around punching your tickets so don’t let your children lose them.

-I hope this is little Japan Travel Guide on how to get from the airport to the city has saved you some time, worry and hopefully money.
+I hope this is little Japan Travel Guide on how to get from the airport to the city.

 Our first time was pretty hectic considering we were from a pretty small town with no real public transport.

-Let us know how you get on with your travels, we look forward to hearing about your travel stories down below.
+Let us know how you get on with your travels.